 After you've softened the chips in the heated salsa, transfer the chilaquiles to a platter.
 Thinly slice the steak across the grain.
 Top the chilaquiles with the sliced steak and any accumulated meat juices.
 Scatter diced avocados, crumbled Cotija cheese and chopped cilantro over the top.

 Chilaliques is a wonderful meal to serve a crowd.
-Enjoy it with an ice cold beer (especially one from Texas), a glass of one of the many red wines produced in Texas, a sweet soft drink like a Dr. Pepper or a cool bottle of Ozarka water.
+Enjoy it with an ice cold beer, a glass of red wine, or even a sweet soft drink like a Dr. Pepper.

 - 8 ounces Dr. Pepper

 - 1/2 cup BBQ Sauce

 - 2 tablespoons spicy brown mustard

 - 1-2 teaspoons hot sauce (start out by using 1 teaspoon and taste.
 If you would like it hotter, add the second teaspoon)

 - 1 tablespoon canola oil

 - 16 ounce jar salsa verde

 - 1/2 cup cilantro, chopped